nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 ## Custom Feature 2: Checking Password
 * __Desciption:__
-    * The script will find every file ends with `.txt` and has the word `Password: ` in it
+    * The script will find every file ends with `.txt` and has exactly the word `Password: ` in it
     * It will then check if the word follows the word `Password: ` is a good password or not
     * The script will output to the `CS1XA3/Project01/password.log` file (it will create the `password.log` file if it doesn't exist, overwrite if it does) __the name of the file__ in which the password is not good, __the password__ and __recommend__ what is missing to be a good password
     * If the `.txt` file has multiple passwords, the script will output the recommendation to be a good password corresponding to each password